 If you do not qualify for the Visa Waiver Program or are traveling to study, work, participate in an exchange program, or any other purpose that does not fall under a B visa purpose of travel; you will need a nonimmigrant visa.
 Also, if you are a citizen of a Visa Waiver Program country and your ESTA authorization was not approved, you will need to apply for a nonimmigrant visa.

 A visa does not guarantee entry to the United States.
 A visa simply indicates that a U.S. consular officer has determined that you are eligible to apply for entry to the United States for a specific purpose.

-A nonimmigrant visa is used by tourists, business people, students, or specialty workers who wish to stay for a particular period of time in the United States to accomplish specific purposes.
+A nonimmigrant visa is used by tourists, businesspeople, students, or specialty workers who wish to stay for a particular period of time in the United States to accomplish specific purposes.
 According to U.S. visa laws and regulations, most nonimmigrant visa applicants must demonstrate to the consular officer that they have strong ties to their country of residence and must show that they intend to depart the United States after their temporary stay.
-However, a U.S. consular office has complete discrettion on whether to approve the visa or deny it.
-Once the visa is appoved and you seek entry, a U.S. customes and boder enforcement officer has also discretion on allowing you to entere the United States.
+However, a U.S. consular office has complete discretion on whether to approve the visa or deny it.
+Once the visa is approved and you seek entry, a U.S. customs and border enforcement officer has also discretion on allowing you to entere the United States.

 What is an affidavit of support?
 Form I-864, Affidavit of Support under Section 213A of the INA, is a contract an individual signs agreeing to use their financial resources to support the intending immigrant named on the affidavit.
 The individual who signs the affidavit of support becomes the sponsor once the intending immigrant becomes a lawful permanent resident.
 The sponsor is usually the petitioner who filed an immigrant petition on behalf of the intending immigrant.